-We seek to continue embedding a continuous improvement mindset throughout the Company and will continue to improve our efficiency, simplify our business and manage costs to support continued growth.
-We are committed to eliminating business complexity by streamlining internal bureaucracy and expanding standard business platforms and processes to help people do their jobs.
+We seek to create new customer offerings that help solve water challenges more powerfully than ever before, while also providing our Company with rapid growth opportunities.
+We are focused on building and enabling infrastructure for digital business complexity by streamlining internal bureaucracy and expanding standard business platforms and processes to help people do their jobs.
 This will free up time to ensure that we focus on work that creates customer value.
-Other focus areas include removing unnecessary costs from our end-to-end value chain to free up resources for growth, and building resilience and sustainability into our supply chain to protect our ability to serve customers.
+Other focus areas include removing unnecessary costs from our end-to-end value chain to free up resources for growth; and building resilience and sustainability into our supply chain to protect our ability to serve customers.